Kodowa/incidentalcomplexity/_posts/2016-08-11-tic-tac-toe.md

 Tic-Tac-Toe is a classic game played by two players, "X" and "O", who take turns marking their letter on a 3x3 grid.
 The first player to mark 3 adjacent cells in a line wins.
 The game can potentially result in a draw, where all grid cells are marked, but neither player has 3 adjacent cells.
 To build this game in Eve, we need several parts:

 - A game board with cells
-- A way to mark a cell as 'X' or 'O'
+- A way to mark a cell as "X" or "O"
 - A way to recognize that a player has won the game.

 To begin, we initialize the board.
 We commit an object named `@board` to hold our global state and create a set of `#cell`s.
 These `#cell`s will keep track of the moves players have made.
 Common connect-N games (a generalized tic-tac-toe for any NxN grid) are scored along 4 axes (horizontal, vertical, the diagonal, and the anti-diagonal).
 We group cells together along each axis up front to make scoring easier later.
 This process is made much cleaner by the addition of new math expressions like `range[from, to]`.
 This is a small part of our effort to expand the standard library based on usage.
 If you're interested in helping shape this, stop by our [RFCs repository][3] or jump right in on our discussion of [standard string expressions][4].